Rise of Turkish Islamic banks chimes with Erdogan's ideals

 At first glance, constitutionally secular Turkey may seem an unlikely champion of Islamic banking.

-Regulators last month took control of Islamic lender Bank Asya ASYAB.IS, which has seen its profits and capital base tumble since it became caught up in a feud between Erdogan and a U.S.-based cleric whose followers founded the bank.
+Regulators last month took control of Islamic lender Bank Asya, which has seen its profits and capital base tumble since it became caught up in a feud between Erdogan and a U.S.-based cleric whose followers founded the bank.

 But the row, analysts say, is not indicative of Ankara's wider views on the $1.8 trillion global Islamic finance industry.
 Bank Asya's woes, rather, are part of Erdogan's efforts to crush the network of cleric Fethullah Gulen, whom he accuses of seeking to usurp him through a "parallel state" of followers in institutions including the police and judiciary.